An internship is a short-term, supervised opportunity for students to gain practical

 We thank you for your interest in recruiting our exceptional students.
 MCLA encourages

-this partnership.
 The following events are available to employers:

 Participating in the Virtual Fair